-During the stakeholder meetings held to gather input for this plan, employers from all industries repeatedly tell us that if they can find a candidate with some or all of the previous "soft" skills, they can and will train them on the hard skills needed for them to succeed in their industry and company.
+During the stakeholder meetings held to gather input for this plan, employers from all industries repeatedly tell us that if they can find a candidate with all of the previous "soft" skills, they can and will train them on the hard skills needed for them to succeed in their industry and company.

-These skills are taught at the PA CareerLink® centers via workshops,readysetworkpa.com and SkillUpTM PA as well as participation in other work based learning programs such as job shadowing, paid / unpaid work experiences, and on the job training.
+These skills are taught at the PA CareerLink[®] centers via workshops and through readysetworkpa.com as well as participation in other work based learning programs such as job shadowing, paid / unpaid work experiences, and on the job training.
 Several industries however such as healthcare and manufacturing may require additional skills for prospective employees.